-Murray Terrace Brasserie is a European styled brasserie named after the building in which it is housed. and coincidentally also the first name of the hotel’s general manager.
+Six Senses Brasserie is a European styled brasserie named after the building in which it is housed.
 Its design blends classic Parisian elements with marble tables, and Asian influenced wine displays along with handcrafted Indonesian furniture.
 The Brasserie’s grand entrance, just opposite Maxwell Food Center, follows a Parisian café style layout with sidewalk tables along the five-foot (1.7-meter) way, a private room, and seating for up to 100 guests inside the dining room.

 The culinary focus is on quality ingredients that are sustainably sourced and organically grown.
-The Murray Terrace Brasserie demonstrates how quality natural ingredients will promote a sense of wellness.
+The Six Senses Brasserie demonstrates how quality natural ingredients will promote a sense of wellness.
 Recipes are European inspired, with a strong focus on Mediterranean cooking methods that let the ingredients take center stage.

 Showcasing southern European culinary influences, the menu features seafood platters with lobsters, oysters, prawns, clams and mussels, all sustainably sourced.
 With classics such as beef tartare, French onion soup and lobster bisque, the menu includes a range of three-course and four-course set menu options for lunch, and five-course and seven-course degustation menus for dinner.